pattern-library/generator-pattern-library/README.md

  * [how to twig includes](http://twig.sensiolabs.org/doc/tags/include.html)
  * [example pattern with include](https://github.com/pattern-library/pattern-library/blob/master/patterns/molecules/media/figure-image/figure-image.twig)

-## Can I modify an existing pattern?
+## Can I modify a pattern imported from the NPM-based pattern library (for example, the existing promo pattern)?

-Right now, you just need to create a pattern as noted above (with `yo`) and extract out what is needed from the file in the patternlab directory.
+Right now, you can you copy the respective pattern files from `node_modules/pattern-library/patterns/` directory.
+For example, the promo pattern would be found `node_modules/pattern-library/patterns/molecules/components/promo`

 We will be adding this as a feature to the Yeoman generator